 These Garlic Honey Carrots are GOLD!
-Carrots are roasted in the oven until caramelized and soft, smothered in a simple yet delicious honey garlic butter glaze.
+Carrots are roasted in the oven until caramelized and soft, smothered in a simple yet delicious honey glaze.
 It has a beautiful balance of sweet and savory flavors and is so delicious.

 These garlic honey roasted carrots make a fantastic side dish to your dinner entree.
 We make it all the time because it is so easy to prepare, and tasty as can be!